sigcsets/sigcse2020/reviewers/paper-review-guidelines.md

 Please note that a difference in rating or opinion with other reviewers or PC members will NEVER be cause for deletion of a review.

+Reviewers with substandard reviews will be subject to the [Recalcitrant Reviewers policy](paper-review-process.html#recalcitrant-reviewers).

-### Examples of Good Reviews
+## Examples of Good Reviews

 To help reviewers better understand the qualities of good, useful reviews, here are several example comments, organized by review category:

-#### Summary of Submission
+### Summary of Submission

 Please summarize the submission in 2-4 sentences in your own words.
 Please DO NOT copy/paste the abstract into this section.

-#### Strengths of this Submission
+### Strengths of this Submission

 * This paper makes a very good argument in the introduction for why this course is needed.
-It is timely, and addresses a topic outside of the norm often seen at SIGCSE.
+It is timely, and addresses a topic outside of the norm often seen at the SIGCSE Technical Symposium.

-* I can’t recall ever seeing something similar at SIGCSE.
-In spite of the previous problems, I would urge acceptance of this paper on a topic that we rarely see at SIGCSE.
+* I can’t recall ever seeing something similar at the SIGCSE Technical Symposium.

 * This paper should generate a lot of discussion and have a good audience.
 It is a topic that many schools are trying to address (including mine.)

 * Good level of detail on your approach.
 Table 2 is very handy.
 Under Section 2, it seems like log analysis and auditing may fit in your column two.
 How will you ensure additional security emphasis is implemented?

 * The organization is faultless.
 It is very clear what the paper is going to say and how.
 The paper follows through with crystal clear subject headings and a logical flow of information.

 #### Comments for Authors / Areas for Improvement